jstephencorey/rpi-surveillence/README.md

 This is set up to go on my personal server in a docker container.
 You'll likely need to chang several things (e.g. the attached volume and it's reference in app.py) to make it work for you.
 `git clone https://github.com/jstephencorey/rpi-surveillence.git`
 `cd rpi-surveillence/flask_api`
+edit the .env file with `vim .env`.
+Currently you just need to put it there, nothing is being used.
 `docker compose up -d --build`
 Verify it's working with postman or bruno or something.
 ## Path forwards: